 Exhibits in the museum

 The Lower Level (Level Zero) is home to the Ahmet Ertegun Main Exhibit Hall, where the below exhibits and features can be accessed.
-Our Box Office, Member Services and Commemorative Photos are also located on Level Zero.
+Member Services is located on Level Zero.

 Shine a Light: New Acquisitions